Contract Cleaning Sector

 Annual Leave Balance in the case of a transfer

-Holiday balance to be issued in writing by the outgoing contractor to both the incoming employer and the employee within two weeks of the final payroll, at the latest.
+Any holiday balance is to be issued in writing by the outgoing contractor to both the incoming employer and the worker within two weeks of the final payroll, at the latest.

 Certificate of Service

-Correspondence to the employee including rosters, payslips, documents referred to in this ERO and other communications from the employer will be provided by the employer by email or company portal, where the employee has the facility to access email communication and web.
+Correspondence to the worker including rosters, payslips, documents referred to in this ERO and other communications from the employer will be provided by the employer by email or company portal, where the worker has the facility to access email communication and web.

-Employees are requested to provide an email address on request from the employer.
-Where the employee does not have the facility and/or is not agreeable, alternative communication methods which are suitable to and agreed with the employee, will apply.
+Workers are requested to provide an email address on request from the employer.
+Where the worker does not have the facility and/or is not agreeable, alternative communication methods which are suitable to and agreed with the worker, will apply.

 In the event of a dismissal, the procedures will include the warning stages to apply prior to dismissal and will make reference to verbal and written warnings and to the fact that, depending on the nature of the misconduct/performance, the preliminary stages of the procedures may be bypassed.

-- All internal company procedures and appeals to be exhausted in the first instance in line with the Code of Practice SI.
-146 of 2000.
+All internal company procedures and appeals to be exhausted in the first instance in line with the Code of Practice SI.
+No.146 of 2000.

-- The procedures will state that an employee may be represented, at any stage of the disciplinary procedure, by a colleague or Trade Union Official of his/her choice.
-An employee may wish to challenge a dismissal to the Workplace Relations Commission, the Labour Court, or may pursue the matter under common law.
+The procedures will state that a worker may be represented, at any stage of the disciplinary procedure, by a colleague or Trade Union Official of his/her choice.
+A worker may wish to challenge a dismissal to the Workplace Relations Commission, the Labour Court, or may pursue the matter under common law.

 Protection of Employment